 Pilate allowed mob rule to cloud his judgment.
-His wrong decision killed God's only Son.
-Many of us have also done things to make others happy, only to find that their happiness is only temporary as long as we are doing what they want.
-Later, it is we that have to live with the side effects from the judgments we have made; many times, for the rest of our lives.
+His wrong decision helped put the nails into the body of God's only Son.
+Many of us have also done things to make others happy, only to find that happiness is temporary as long as we do what others want.
+Later, we have to live with the side effects from the judgments we have made, often for the rest of our lives.

 They think they are outnumbered.
-Instead of "winning them", they are joining with them.
-Aaron was swayed by this pressure when the people of God commanded him to make them false idols.
-He gave in to the pressure the multitudes opposed on him; rather than doing right in God's eyes.

-"And Moses said unto Aaron, What did this people unto thee, that thou hast brought so great a sin upon them ...
-For they said unto me, Make us gods, which shall go before us: ..."
+Instead of "winning others," they are joining with them.
+Aaron was swayed by peer pressure when the people of God commanded him to make false idols.
+He gave in to the pressure of the opposing multitudes rather than doing right in God's eyes.
+"And Moses said unto Aaron, What did this people unto thee, that thou hast brought so great a sin upon them...
+For they said unto me, Make us gods, which shall go before us:..."
 Exodus 32:21-23